netdata/netdata/README.md

 - View our [Security Policy](https://github.com/netdata/netdata/security/policy).

-Package maintainers should read the guide on [building Netdata from source](https://github.com/netdata/netdata/blob/master/packaging/installer/methods/source.md) for instructions on building each Netdata component from source and preparing a package.
+Package maintainers should read the guide on [building Netdata from source](https://github.com/netdata/netdata/blob/master/packaging/installer/methods/source.md) for instructions on building each Netdata component from the source and preparing a package.

 ## License